quiode/Analysis_II_Cheat_Sheet/Spick Notes.md

 - Inhomogene Gleichungen Spezialfälle
 - Gerade/Ungerade Trick Integral
 - Potential berechnen (maybe Beispiel?)
-- calculate eigenvalues / how to find when they are 0 (and reference in section to critical points)
 - include integral/differential formulas from analysis 1